DOV-Vlaanderen/pydov/docs/quickstart.rst

         location=Within(Box(94720, 186910, 112220, 202870))
     )

+The :ref:`query_attribute` and :ref:`query_location` pages provide an overview of the query options for attributes and locations respectively.

 Background
     All the pydov functionalities rely on the existing DOV webservices.
 An in-depth overview of the available services and endpoints is provided on the :ref:`accessing DOV data <endpoints>` page.
 To retrieve data, pydov uses a combination of the available :ref:`WFS services <vector_wfs>` and the :ref:`XML representation <xml_data>` of the core DOV data.